bloominstituteoftechnology/auth-iii/README.md

 * _Notice_ you'll be sending this up to the server on the header.
 Eventually we could write a mechanism into our server to accept this via header, query string or req.body.
 * If your token is valid, you'll get a list of the sent back that are in the system.

+## Stretch Problem
+Build the entire client from scratch and duplicate this functionality.
+This is a great exercise to solidify your React/Redux chops!